crisischris/shell_emulator/README.md

 small bash - like terminal.
 Suppports (3) built-in commands that fork processes as blocking or background commands.

 Built-In commands:

 exit - exits the program

-status - checks exit status of last command cd - as expected
+status - checks exit status of last command

+cd - as expected

 supports background and foreground processes using the '&' symbol.

-the other commands are parsed and passed back to the shell, if valid they will run as expected, if invalid will return error.
+Other commands are parsed and passed back to the shell.
+If valid they will run as expected, if invalid they will return an error.

 best if using bash terminal.